XiaoSanchez/CV-Deep_Learning/ReadMe.md

 ## Introduction

 This project build an image classifier using the VGG16 pre-trained model, and evaluate it and compare its performance to the model we built in the last module using the ResNet50 pre-trained model.
-Good luck!
 ## Table of Contents

 <div class="alert alert-block alert-info" style="margin-top: 20px">